/*

 /**

-* from a tree of XML DOM Node
+* from a tree of XML DOM Nodes whose syntax is

 * defined by the given metadata format.
 The previous state is